Honda Civic (ninth generation): WTCC

 Honda announced to enter the 2012 World Touring Car Championship (WTCC) with a racer built on the 2012 Euro Civic 5 door hatchback.
-The car is powered by HR412E - a bespoke, new 1.6-liter direct injection turbocharged engine developed by Honda's R&D centre in Tochigi, Japan.
+The car is powered by HR412E - a bespoke, new 1.6-litre direct injection turbocharged engine developed by Honda's R&D Center in Tochigi, Japan.
 M-TEC Co., Ltd. manufactured and maintained 2013 Honda Civic WTCC, while JAS Motorsport of Italy, was responsible for vehicle body development and manufacturing, as well as team operations.
 It would race from October in Japan, China and Macau before a two car team join the 2013 championship race.
 The engine aims for higher efficiency and is said to herald "a new generation of high performance racing engines from Honda" and innovations during the engine's development will "further increase the efficiency of [Honda's] road car engines".

 Tiago Monteiro raced in the final three races of the 2012 season at Suzuka, Shanghai and Macau.
 Monteiro won the third place in a race held in Macau.
 A second race car driven by Gabriele Tarquini was added from the 2013 season.

 Gabriele Tarquini and Tiago Monteiro entered the 2013 FIA World Touring Car Championship with Civic WTCC cars.
 Three Honda Civic race cars made a clean sweep in races held in Slovakia and Shanghai by winning the first, second and third positions.
 Honda Racing Team JAS and Zengő Motorsport entered the 2013 WTCC tournament.
 Gabriele Tarquini won the overall second place in the 2013 WTCC drivers' championship and Honda won the Manufacturers' World Championship.
 The cars used a 1.6-litre inline-4 direct injection turbocharged engine with an intercooler and a dry oil sump.

 Changes to the race cars for 2014 included wheel arch extensions, larger diameter wheels, sleeker aero package, extended rear spoiler and increased engine power.

 Gabriele Tarquini and Tiago Monteiro of JAS Motorsport entered the 2014 World Touring Car Championship, with further Civics to be entered by private outfits Zengo Motorsport and Proteam Racing for Hungary's Norbert Michelisz and Moroccan Mehdi Bennani respectively.

 BTCC

 Honda entered the 2012 British Touring Car Championship with two NGTC compliant European Civic hatchbacks with Matt Neal and Gordon Shedden as drivers.

-It was the first time for a manufacturer supported team to commit to the newly introduced rule.
+It was the first manufacturer supported team to commit to the newly introduced rule.
 Work on the first car started in July 2011 and testing on the track began in February 2012.
 Shedden won the 2012 champion title.

-Honda Yuasa Racing entered the 2014 Dunlop MSA British Touring Car Championship with a Civic Tourer race car.
+Honda Yuasa Racing also entered the 2014 Dunlop MSA British Touring Car Championship with a Civic Tourer race car.